Description

 What EPS Grafit 50 mm Does in a UK EWI System

 The role is specific.
 Specify 50 mm where boundary proximity, planning conditions, or existing architectural features restrict total build-up depth, or as a secondary overlay over partial cavity insulation that no longer performs.
-On those projects the board delivers a measurable EPC shift — typically band E into band D or band D towards band C — while keeping the elevation projection inside the constraints that ruled out a thicker primary specification.
+On those projects the board delivers a measurable EPC shift, typically band E into band D or band D towards band C, while keeping the elevation projection inside the constraints that ruled out a thicker primary specification.

 Why Specifiers Choose EPS Grafit 50 mm for UK Depth-Constrained Walls

-- Heating-energy saving of 3,000 to 4,500 kWh per year: on a three-bedroom semi-detached with roughly 80 m² of exposed wall area treated at 50 mm, the reduction in fabric heat loss translates to meaningful annual bills saved, subject to heating system efficiency and exposure zone.
+- Heating-energy saving of 3,000 to 4,500 kWh per year: on a three-bedroom semi-detached with roughly 80 m² of exposed wall treated at 50 mm, the reduction in fabric heat loss translates to meaningful annual bills saved, subject to heating efficiency and exposure zone.

-- Lightweight handling on framed structures: at approximately 0.375 kg per board, the 50 mm panel imposes minimal dead load on timber-frame and steel-frame cladding rails, making it a practical thermal core for direct-applied façade systems.
+- Lightweight handling on framed structures: at around 0.375 kg per board, the 50 mm panel imposes minimal dead load on timber-frame and steel-frame cladding rails, making it a practical thermal core for direct-applied façade systems.

 Thermal Specifications — λ, R-Value, Reaction to Fire